PedanticSteve/Portfolio/README.md

 # My Python Portfolio

 Welcome to my Python project portfolio!
-Below are some projects I’ve built to showcase my skills in both professional and tabletop RPG-related applications.
+Below are some projects I’ve built to practice my python skills in both professional and tabletop RPG-related applications.

 ## 📂 Projects